Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 Manual spell check
 """"""""""""""""""

-Document are spelled check before commit by default when `Hooks` are set up.
+Documents are spelled checked before commit by default when `Hooks` are set up.

 Manual spell check can be run in a ``./docs`` terminal Windows.